 What we learned from Slack’s content marketing strategy

-Slack: The story of growth
+Slack: The Story of Growth

 Now, here’s an interesting fact: Stewart Butterfield, the man behind Slack, never planned to create an instant messaging app.
 He started with a gaming project way back in the early 2000s but hit a roadblock after the dot-com bubble burst.
 Even though he wasn’t able to raise any money for this project, his team had built an image-sharing app as part of this gaming venture.
 This went on to become Flickr, and it was eventually sold to Yahoo for $35 million.